idkrn123/dynamo/README.md

 Not just a regular chat bot, oh no. Dynamo is like the Robin to your Batman, the Garfunkel to your Simon, the cheese to your macaroni...

+Notice: You MUST have access to the `gpt-4-0613` and/or `gpt-3.5-turbo-16k` models for Dynamo to *function* properly.

 FEATURES

 - Create/manage Python Projects